Algorithmic Bias in Lending: Evidence from a Fintech Audit: Results

-\section{Estimates of Profit by Race and Gender}
+\subsection{Estimates of profit by race and gender}

-To operationalize our test of discrimination, we compute the realized profit of the aggregate loan portfolio of each race and gender subgroup.
-Specifically, for each subgroup, we first combine the individual loan repayment histories (using the BISG race and gender probability estimates as weights) into an aggregate cash flow vector that indicates the net amount the lender received from borrowers in each group in each month.
+Using the set of funded loans, we start by computing the realized profit of the aggregate loan portfolio of each race and gender subgroup.
+Specifically, for each subgroup, we first combine the individual loan repayment histories into an aggregate cash flow vector that indicates the net amount the lender received from borrowers each month.
 Vector entries may be either positive or negative---with negative entries indicating net loan dispersal that period.

-To measure profits by race and gender, we compute the annualized internal rate of return (IRR) of each aggregate cash flow, a metric commonly used by lenders to characterize loan profitability.
+To measure profit, we compute the annualized internal rate of return (IRR) of each aggregate cash flow, a metric commonly used by lenders to characterize loan profitability.
 The annualized IRR is the annualized rate that makes the net present value of all loan repayments equal to the loan principal disbursed in the first period.
 IRR is scale-invariant (i.e., its magnitude does not depend on the size of the loan or portfolio of loans) and it incorporates the time value of money.
 IRR can range from –100\% (total loss) through 0\% (break-even) to arbitrarily large positive values (the faster or larger the repayments relative to the principal, the higher the IRR).

-We apply our test to the set of 79,251 3-year loans that were approved and originated in 2019.
-In Figure \ref{fig:irr}, we plot the resulting estimates of profit by subgroup.
-We find that loans made to White, Hispanic, and Asian borrowers earn similar returns (between 8.3\% and 8.8\%), whereas loans made to Black borrowers earn noticeably less (7.7\%).
+In Figure \ref{fig:irr}, we plot estimates of profit by subgroup.\footnote{Recent work has suggested that the intersection of race and gender is an important dimension to consider when evaluating lending disparities across groups \cite{harkness2016discrimination}.
+In Figure~\ref{si:intersection}, we show estimates of annualized IRR for intersectional race–gender groups (e.g., Black women, Black men).
+The results are qualitatively similar to those shown in Figure \ref{fig:irr}, revealing that loans made to men within a given race group earn less profit than those made to women.} We find that loans made to White, Hispanic, and Asian borrowers earn similar returns (between 8.3\% and 8.8\%), whereas loans made to Black borrowers earn noticeably less (7.7\%).
 Likewise, the profits of loans made to men (8.3\%) fall below those of women (9.1\%).
 These results thus suggest the platform's algorithmic pipeline ultimately benefits Black borrowers and men, offering them relatively favorable loan terms.